 30 "Birthdays" restaurants in Miami.

-Joe’s Stone Crab is the 100-year-old seafood restaurant in South Beach that’s over 100-years-old.
+Joe’s Stone Crab is a seafood restaurant in South Beach that’s over 100-years-old.
 It’s famous for long waits and stone crabs.